FuelLabs/sway/docs/src/basics/built_in_types.md

 assert(x.1)
 ```

 In this example, we have created a new tuple type, `(u64, bool)`, which is a composite of a `u64` and a `bool`.
 To access a value within a tuple, we use _tuple indexing_: `x.1` stands for the first (zero-indexed, so the `bool`) value of the tuple.
-Likewise, `x.0` would be the zeroeth, `u64` value of the tuple.
+Likewise, `x.0` would be the zeroth, `u64` value of the tuple.
 Tuple values can also be accessed via destructuring:

 ```sway
 struct Foo {}